On this page...

 Procuring Local Foods for Child Nutrition Programs - This USDA guide covers procurement basics, defining local, where to find local products, and the variety of ways schools can purchase locally in accordance with regulations.
 This guide incorporates information about micro-purchases, buying local foods for child care and summer meal programs, and real world examples.
 The guide also includes sample solicitation language, detailed geographic preference examples, and helpful resources.

-Institute of Child Nutrition (2015).
-Procurement in the 21st century resource manual.
-University, MS: Author provides general concepts about procuring goods, products and/or services.
-The purpose of this resource is to assist school nutrition directors in identifying key considerations during the decision making process based on the complexity of implementing a cost-effective procurement system in School Nutrition Program.
+Procurement in 21st Century Resource Manual (2015) From the Institute of Child Nutrition, University of Mississippi, the manual provides general concepts about procuring goods and services to help school nutrition directors identify key considerations during the decision making process based on the complexity of implementing a cost-effective procurement system in School Nutrition Program.

-National Food Service Management Institute.
-Equipment Purchasing and Facility Design for School Nutrition Programs.
-University, MS: Author.
-The intent of this useful resource is to give school nutrition directors a competitive advantage as they approach their equipment purchases and facility design project.
+Equipment Purchasing and Facility Design for School Nutrition Programs - From the National Food Service Management Institute, University of Mississippi, the resource gives school nutrition directors a competitive advantage as they approach equipment purchases and facility design.

 The following templates and prototypes can be found in Download Forms on IowaCNP.
-All procurement templates start with the prefix: NSLPPROC followed by a number and title of the form.
+All documents start with the prefix: NSLPPROC followed by a number and title of the form.

 - Procurement Decision Tree